 Themes are an essential part of a content management system.
 They define the way your content is presented to the visitors of your website.
 Automad's flexible and intuitive template language enables also inexperienced developers or beginners to create themes and templates on their own.
 In case you are an experienced PHP developer and you need more unusual features, you can also develop templates using plain PHP.

 packages.
 While it is not required, it is recommended to create a unique directory as your namespace and place your theme in there as shown here:

 packages/ yournamespace/ yourtheme/ css/ js/ template.php page_not_found.php theme.json

-Note that all custom modifications to the Standard and the Tutorial packages get lost when updating Automad.
+Note that all custom modifications to the Standard package are lost when updating Automad.
 Please copy themes to your own namespace (subdirectory), in case you want to keep any custom modifications on updates.

 A template file is a simple

 .php file containing HTML markup mixed with some template language code to render your content dynamically.
 While PHP is actually not required within the template file, the